salman-eng/salman-eng/README.md

 ---

-- 🔭 I’m currently working on building a CRM for my elder brother's loose cargo handling business using the MERN stack.
+- 🔭 I’m currently working on building a CRM for our cargo handling business using the MERN stack.
 - 🌱 I’m learning to code by building projects — if you’ve got something I can help with, hit me up.
 - 👯 I’m looking to collaborate on anything that gives me an opportunity to learn and practice code.
 - 💬 Ask me about how I can help with your project.